 I see this as the upside of Brexit.

-That's why I never believed doomsday predictions that Brexit will kill the fintech industry and, in its very early days, predicted an exactly opposite
+That's why I never believed doomsday predictions that Brexit will kill the fintech industry and, in its very early days, predicted

 My optimism seems to be well-placed, going by early data points reported by Finextra in its January 2018 article entitled Fintech